Skill Demand Index

 Which roles need Technical Fluency most:

-Marketing positions drive 40% of demand.
-Data Science / ML and Software Engineering also frequently list Technical Fluency as a requirement.
-Skills commonly paired with Technical Fluency include Stakeholder Management.
+Marketing positions drive 38% of demand.
+Product Management and Software Engineering also frequently list Technical Fluency as a requirement.
+Skills commonly paired with Technical Fluency include Product Management and SaaS Experience.

 Depth Level Distribution